Healthcare-Robotics/BodyPressure/README.md

 </p>

 ### Paper:
 Clever, Henry M., Patrick Grady, Greg Turk, and Charles C. Kemp.
 "BodyPressure: Inferring Body Pose and Contact Pressure from a Depth Image."
-ArXiv preprint: Coming soon!
+ArXiv preprint: https://arxiv.org/pdf/2105.09936.pdf

 ### Code version (v1.0) note:
 This is the "initial submission" version of the code.